Hotel Boutique Font de la Canya Wedding Videographer

 I hadn’t met most of the team in person.
 Everything was built on trust.

-I told the planners only one thing: I wanted something inspired by Jacquemus, but with Georgian simplicity and soul.
+I wanted something inspired by Jacquemus, but with Georgian simplicity and soul.

 Georgia felt obvious.
 My family is Georgian.
 Kakheti — with its vineyards, warm light, and calm rhythm — felt like the right place to gather everyone we loved.